Guidelines for Making Decisions as a Couple in Partnership

 • She possesses gifts of the Spirit that I do not have.

-4. Are you more about being right or are you more about discerning God’s perspective regardless of who came up with the idea?
+• Are you more concerned with being right, or are you more concerned about discerning God’s perspective regardless of who came up with the idea?

 The Wife Is Not a Doormat